7 Key Neonatal Nurse Interview Questions to Ask

 Potential follow-up questions:

-6. If you were called to assist with an emergency cesarean delivery, what supplies would you bring to the operating room?
+6. If you were called to assist with an emergency cesarean delivery, what supplies would you bring to the operating room for the baby?

 Neonatal nurses are often called in to assist with infant delivery.
-Because these situations can be hectic and stressful, RNs need to know which supplies are needed before they’re called to help.
+Because these situations can be hectic and stressful, RNs need to know which supplies are needed for emergent (and routine) newborn care before they’re called to help.

-Neonatal nurse interview questions like this one gauge a nurse’s ability to think on the spot.
+Neonatal nurse interview questions like this one offer a good opportunity to evaluate a nurse’s ability to think on the spot.
 If a candidate is unsure of the equipment they’d need, they should know who to ask for help.
 If they aren’t able to answer the question, it could be a sign that they don’t have the level of experience you’re looking for.

 What to listen for: